- Clicking on a link or typing an URL in the address bar of your browser might show an HTTP error 404 - Not found.

 - Open Settings app and go to Network & Internet.

-- Navigate to Proxy tab.
+- Navigate to the Proxy tab.

 - Turn off Automatically detect settings and Use a proxy server options.

-Solution 6 – Change hosts file
+6. Change the hosts file

-- Go to File > Open.
+- Go to this folder:

 - Select hosts and click Open.

-After removing the problematic lines, save changes and the error should be permanently fixed.
+- After removing the problematic lines, press Ctrl + S to save changes and the error should be permanently fixed.
 Keep in mind that those lines might look different on your PC.

-HTTP Error 404 is one of the most common errors on the Internet, but we hope that you managed to solve this problem by using solutions from this article.
+HTTP Error 404 is one of the most common errors on the Internet, but we hope that you managed to solve this problem by using the solutions from this article.